curcu34/hilldiv/README.md

-DiverHill is a R package for the analysis of diversity based on Hill numbers
+**diverhill** is a R package for the analysis of diversity based on Hill numbers.

 # Functions
 ### true.div()